Negotiator by trade.

 Jan Potgieter · Founder, IGP

-I've always loved tech.
+I have always loved tech.
 I never learned to code.
 Those two things used to be in tension.
 AI changed that.
 Now I can build things I used to only be able to sketch.

 Jan.